 Originally a three-roomed Medieval Hall House, this handsome home dates back to 1350.

-It boasts many interesting period features including impressive fireplaces, 18th century panelling, original shutters, a cloam oven, a medieval bread oven and wig cupboard.
+It boasts many interesting period features including impressive fireplaces, 18th-century panelling, original shutters, a cloam oven, a medieval bread oven and a wig cupboard.

 This classic Georgian manor house features exceptional views of unspoilt farmland and woodland.

-It has seven bedrooms, a turning staircase, extensive cellar and over an acre of gardens and grounds.
+It has seven bedrooms, a turning staircase, an extensive cellar and more than an acre of gardens and grounds.